 Gradual but regular exercise, three times a week, may start soon

-after delivery but it is recommend that ballistic movement, extreme stretching,
+after delivery but it is recommended that ballistic movement, extreme stretching,

 heavy weight lifting and weight resistant machines should be avoided for up to

 three months.
 It is recommended you seek advice from your doctor before

 - HARTMAN, S. and BUNG, P (1999) Physical exercise during pregnancy - physiological considerations and recommendations.
 Journal of Perinatal Medicine, 27 (3), p.
 204-215